freemarket-65a/freemarket_sample_65a/README.md

 - belongs_to :user
 - has_many :comments
 - has_many :images
-- has_many :categories
+- belongs_to :categorie
-- has_one  :bland
+- belongs_to  :bland

 ## imagesテーブル